 Graveyards, municipal cemeteries and crematoria look after their own records, there is no central registry, and what is available online varies a great deal from place to place.
 Fortunately, over the past two decades the gaps in finding cemetery records have gradually been filled by community-generated and commercial hubs specialising in memorial inscriptions and cemetery records.
 Keep in mind, however, that some people may have asked to be buried a long way from where they were living when they died.

-While you’re trying to find cemetery records, a good place to start is Findmypast, which has significant memorial inscriptions collections from England and just added a major volunteer-transcribed collection of Scottish records.
+While you’re trying to find cemetery records, a good place to start is Findmypast, which has significant memorial inscriptions collections from England and Scotland.
 TheGenealogist also runs a headstone photographic project via UKIndexer with thousands of images and records.
 Manchester is well-provided for cemetery records, with burial and cremation records from six municipal cemeteries available via the city council website.
 If you’re searching for Belfast cemetery records, meanwhile, the council website has 360,000 records from three cemeteries dating back to 1869.